Many of the county's roads and several of its bridges have a weight restriction placed on them for either environmental or structural reasons.

-- carry out enforcement checks at weight restrictions, sometimes with the police present
+- in appropriate circumstances, carry out enforcement checks at weight restrictions, sometimes with the police present

-- issue written first-time warnings to operators and drivers found breaking restrictions, in line with our compliance policy
+- report companies and drivers found committing more serious offence in line with our compliance policy

 - work with the our environmental services department, police, VOSA and DVLA to make sure restrictions are clearly signed and enforceable

-- encourage local residents to report details of vehicles suspected of illegally using restricted roads using the form attached to this page
+- encourage local residents to report details of vehicles suspected of illegally using restricted roads using the weight restriction monitoring form

 - where possible, we contact operators of vehicles reported breaking restrictions to advise them of the restriction and encourage future compliance